Lee Baxter (singer)

-Lee Collin Baxter (born 16 July 1970, Liverpool, England) is a British actor of stage and screen.
-Graduate from Guildford School of Acting where he won Student of the Year and the annual Choreography Award.
+Lee Collin Baxter (born 16 July 1970) is a British actor of stage and screen.
+He was a graduate from Guildford School of Acting where he won Student of the Year and the annual Choreography Award.

 He gained initial success with the half English, half Dutch boy band, Caught In The Act.
 With fifteen hit singles and selling over 15 million singles and albums, the band went on to win 15 gold and 2 platinum records.

 Highlights of his career with the band including performing on Miss World 1995 in Sun City, South Africa, televised to over 90 countries.

 After Caught In The Act disbanded, Lee returned to the UK to pursue an acting career under the name of Collin Baxter.

 In 2016, Baxter came out as gay.